dwoo-work/multi-criteria-abc-segmentation/README.md

 | C        | C       | Slow Moving                |

 By classifying SKUs using Multi-Criteria ABC Analysis, you can create a more customised and specific set of strategies.

+In total, there will be three sets of scripts which make use of ABC Analysis to perform segmentation:

+- Product Segmentation
+- Customer Segmentation (WIP)
+- Supplier Segmentation (WIP)

 ## Installation